sherrytp/overwatch-data-engineer/README.md

 # Overwatch League Stats

-**To course reviewer**: the project submission was my first commit, because I tried to enter the latest ones but only the first commit series were accepted.
-I tried to update the submission but didn't successfully till the deadline.
-Please review the most recent commit in this repo for all of the instructions; otherwise, referring to the commit on April 18 for the course fairness.

 ## Background

 Overwatch is a first-person shooter team game with with a wide variety of heroes to choose from.
 [Overwatch League (OWL)](https://overwatchleague.com/en-us/news/23303225) was the professional esports league of Overwatch.
 I really enjoyed watching the OWL games since start, and have compiled and uploaded the game match stats to my [Kaggle](https://www.kaggle.com/datasets/sherrytp/overwatch-league-stats-lab).
 After initially struggling with analyzing vast amounts of stock data, I eventually shifted focus to illustrating the data engineering process using smaller datasets.
 This approach effectively showcases the orchestration of diverse data sources.